sookinoby/mxnet-ccn-samples/README.md

 traffic_labels_dict = read_csv_and_parse()
 print(traffic_labels_dict)
 ```
-we can see there are 43 labels for the 43 image classes.
+We can see there are 43 labels for the 43 image classes.
 For example,
-0 image class is actually speed limit(20 km/h).
+0 image class is actually the speed limit (20 km/h).

 ```python
 {0: 'Speed limit (20km/h)', 1: 'Speed limit (30km/h)', 2: 'Speed limit (50km/h)', 3: 'Speed limit (60km/h)', 4: 'Speed limit (70km/h)', 5: 'Speed limit (80km/h)', 6: 'End of speed limit (80km/h)', 7: 'Speed limit (100km/h)', 8: 'Speed limit (120km/h)', 9: 'No passing', 10: 'No passing for vehicles over 3.5 metric tons', 11: 'Right-of-way at the next intersection', 12: 'Priority road', 13: 'Yield', 14: 'Stop', 15: 'No vehicles', 16: 'Vehicles over 3.5 metric tons prohibited', 17: 'No entry', 18: 'General caution', 19: 'Dangerous curve to the left', 20: 'Dangerous curve to the right', 21: 'Double curve', 22: 'Bumpy road', 23: 'Slippery road', 24: 'Road narrows on the right', 25: 'Road work', 26: 'Traffic signals', 27: 'Pedestrians', 28: 'Children crossing', 29: 'Bicycles crossing', 30: 'Beware of ice/snow', 31: 'Wild animals crossing', 32: 'End of all speed and passing limits', 33: 'Turn right ahead', 34: 'Turn left ahead', 35: 'Ahead only', 36: 'Go straight or right', 37: 'Go straight or left', 38: 'Keep right', 39: 'Keep left', 40: 'Roundabout mandatory', 41: 'End of no passing', 42: 'End of no passing by vehicles over 3.5 metric tons'}
 ```
  ## Visualization
-The below code will help to visualize the image along with the labels(images classes)
+The below code will help visualize the image along with the labels (images classes)

 ```python
 # Data exploration visualization